harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-process-kill.md

 - Determines the resilience of applications when processes on a Linux machine are unexpectedly killed (or disrupted).

 :::note
-- This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
+- This fault has been tested for compatibility on Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
 - The `linux-chaos-infrastructure` systemd service should be in an active state and the infrastructure should be in a `CONNECTED` state.
 :::